2020-21 Catalog (Archived Catalog)

 Pursuant to applicable regulations [8CFR 214.2(f)] Sauk Valley Community College has been authorized to enroll non-immigrant international students into approved programs of study.

-International students are defined as any individual admitted to the United States on an F-1 student visa and/or students issued the Student and Exchange Visitor Information System (S.E.V.I.S.)
+International students are defined as any individual admitted to the United States on an F-1 student visa and/or student issued the Student and Exchange Visitor Information System (S.E.V.I.S.)
 Certificate of Non-immigrant Eligibility (Form I-20).

 International students attending Sauk Valley Community College on F-1 visas are required to comply with local, state, and federal laws and regulations, as well as all policies guiding student conduct, academic standards, and other policies described in Sauk Valley Community College's academic catalog.